2001 Brazilian Grand Prix: Post-race

 The stewards summoned Barrichello and Ralf Schumacher after their third lap accident, which was their second in two weeks following the Malaysian Grand Prix.
 They deemed it "a racing incident" and cautioned both drivers over their future conduct.
 Barrichello argued Ralf Schumacher changed his line after passing another driver and insisted he did not apply the brakes later than usual.
 Ralf Schumacher accused Barrichello of initiating the collision, adding, "If you drive like that these things come back on you one day."
 Three-time world champion Niki Lauda felt Barrichello should have received a two-race ban for his involvement in a recent series of accidents.
 Brawn defended Barrichello, commenting, "Two people go for a corner, and it takes two people to have an incident.
 Ralf has been involved in an incident at every race this year – you can be in the wrong place at the wrong time.
 I gather it was just a racing incident."

 Häkkinen was fined $5,000 for leaving his McLaren on the starting grid without the steering wheel attached.
 He did not attribute blame for his first lap stall, "I do not want to start making any excuses.
 The car just wasn't able to move because it stalled."
 Prost blamed a jammed fuel rig for preventing Alesi from scoring the team's first championship points since September 1999, and the issue was reported to the FIA due to the flammability of Formula One fuel and the associated safety concerns.
 Fisichella heralded his sixth-place finish as a "perfect" outcome for him and Benetton, something he had not anticipated.
-Ferrari investigated their performance in the race and found that their vehicles were incorrectly setup and that the car lacked downforce.
+Ferrari investigated their performance in the race and found that their vehicles were incorrectly set up and that the car lacked downforce.

 Michael Schumacher retained his World Drivers' Championship lead with 26 championship points.
 Coulthard's win moved him from third to second, while Barrichello's retirement dropped him to third.
 Heidfeld's third-place finish elevated him to fourth while Frentzen dropped to fifth.
 Ferrari maintained its lead in the World Constructors' Championship, with 36 championship points.
 McLaren drew to within 15 championship points of Ferrari after Coulthard's victory.
 Sauber overtook Jordan for third while BAR moved to fifth with 14 rounds of the season remaining.